SylviaOne/Repo-hub/README.md

-## Why did the knife dress up in a suit?
-Because it wanted to look sharp
+## Did you hear about the campsite that got visited by Bigfoot?
+It got in tents.